CS-C-BDD-TDD/CICDAnsible/README.md

 1. Log on to an OpenShift server `oc login -u <user> https://<server>:<port>/`
 2. Clone this repository.
-3. If `labs-ci-cd` doesn't yet exist on your OpenShift cluster, just run the default `run.sh` script:
+3. If `yellowdog` doesn't yet exist on your OpenShift cluster, just run the default `run.sh` script:
 ```bash
 ./run.sh
 ```